psychicEgg/EDHM/Odyssey/README.md

 These fixes are explained in [`PS-Xbox-Controller-fix`](https://github.com/psychicEgg/EDHM/tree/main/PS-Xbox-Controller-fix) folder.

 Please note: Not everyone experiences a conflict between their Controller and the mod.

 ---

-Recently, some users have reported Game Crashes on startup when the `NVIDIA App` is installed.
-In this situation, the following solutions may work:
- 1. Disable Automatic Setting at the bottom of the Auto GPU Tuning Page
- 2. Disable `NVIDIA Overlay`
- 3. See `Smooth Motion` and `Nvidias Latency` Settings

-This is due to a compatibility issue between the `NVIDIA App` and [`3Dmigoto`](https://github.com/bo3b/3Dmigoto), two issues beyond our control.

----